Magnus-G/Process/index.md

 * The client should work closely with the designer and developer.
 Answer their questions quickly to prevent road blocks.
 * Focus on problems, not solutions.
 If a problem is stated, the designer can suggest a solution.
 Everyone needs to know **why** something should change so always explain why something is bad.
 * **Never ask a client what they think of the design**.
 Ask them instead how they believe their users will react to the design or whether it meets their business objectives.
+* When giving or receiving feedback via email,  [think of these rules.](https://medium.com/building-potluck/be7ebb17deff)

 ### The framing of the problem
 * Strip down number of tasks as much as possible to focus on a minimally viable product (MVP)